republik/plattform/src/components/CommentTree/docs.md

 ### `<CommentTreeLoadMore />`

 To indicate that there are more comments which can be loaded at a particular depth, use `<CommentTreeLoadMore />`.
 The component uses the same `visualDepth` concept as  `<Row />`.
-The left edge of the horizontal bar is always aligned with the left edge of the comment text.
-But it can also extend a bit to the left to be connected with the last vertical bar of the preceding `<Row />`.
+The left edge of the horizontal bar is aligned with the left edge of the profile picture.
+But it can also be indented a bit so that it connects with the last vertical bar of the preceding `<Row />` (make sure to set `otherChild=false` on the preceding `<Row />` so that the last vertical bar is drawn).

 ```react|noSource,span-3,plain
 <div>